Conor McGregor Announces Retirement From MMA

 “I wish all my old colleagues well going forward in competition.
 I now join my former partners on this venture, already in retirement.
 Proper Pina Coladas on me fellas!”

 The 30-year-old previously vowed to hang up his boxing gloves in April 2016.
 By August 2016, the popular fighter was back in the ring and drew in huge numbers for the UFC franchise.

 According to Forbes, 2016 was the year that “Conor McGregor ascended to levels of fame of fortune unlike anything mixed martial arts has ever seen.”

-His early retirement announcement is now widely viewed as part of a negotiating gambit when he demanded, and failed, to acquire equity shares in the UFC.
+His early retirement announcement is now widely viewed as part of a negotiating gambit when he demanded and failed to acquire equity shares in the UFC.

 The bankable mixed martial arts fighter will leave the octagon on a losing note.
 The Dubliner has not fought since he was well beaten by Khabib Nurmagomedov on October 7, 2018.
 The Inquisitr reported that McGregor had announced that he and the UFC were in negotiations about his return.
 At the time, he said that he wanted to return by July 2019.
 He admitted that part of the delay was due to the fact that he still wanted his “rightful shares” of the company.